abdelrahman-osama/CarND-Vehicle-Detection-P5/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the LinearSVC in sklearn with the vehicle and non-vehicle datasets provided in the course.
+I trained a linear SVM (can be found in the code cell named SVM Classifier) using the LinearSVC in sklearn with the vehicle and non-vehicle datasets provided in the course.
 The feature vector length: 1188, it took 3.42 Seconds to train the model with test accuracy of 0.971.

 ### Sliding Window Search